 Jeremy joined the Foundation as Development Director in April 2017.
 He has a background in marketing and business development, working for large and small organisations across the private and public sectors and is a member of the Chartered Institute of Marketing.
 He also has a Master degree in the Sociology of Education.
 Jeremy has previously worked for the Prince’s Charity, Business in the Community.
 Jeremy has lived in Cornwall all his life, apart from going to University and his two first jobs in London.
 He has been a Councillor in his home parish of Week St Mary for twelve years, including nine as Chair and has been a volunteer for many local organisations and campaigns.

 Donna Wheadon - Grants Officer

 With a keen interest in Art and Design for most of her life, Donna attended Plymouth Art and Design College followed by the University of Falmouth to study Graphic Design.
 After finishing University, Donna came back to the family farm in North Cornwall.
 Keen to give something back to Cornwall, Donna volunteered at the Foundation for a few months working on the website before being offered a permanent position.
-Donna has been the Grants Officer at the Foundation for over 10 years.
+Donna has been the Grants Officer at the Foundation since 2008.
 In her spare time, when she is not running around after her beautiful triplets, she can often be found socialising, exercising and enjoying the Cornish countryside.